avityagii/css/Selectors/readme.md

 # Universal Selectors

-Targets and styles all elements on a webpage
+Targets and styles all elements on a webpage.
 Use Asterisk(\*) Method

 ```
 *{